 As part of the process mandated by the Endangered Species Act (ESA), the U.S. Fish and Wildlife Service will conduct five-year status reviews of 37 endangered or threatened fish, wildlife, and plants.
-These species are primarily found in the Southeastern United States and Puerto Rico, but are also known to occur in Delaware, Maryland, Missouri, New Jersey, Texas, and Virginia.
+These species are found primarily in the Southeastern United States, Puerto Rico, Dominican Republic, Haiti, and the Virgin Islands.

 These five-year reviews will ensure listing classifications under the ESA are accurate and recommend changes in status where appropriate based on the latest science and analysis.
 In addition to reviewing the classification of these species, a five-year review presents an opportunity to track the species’ recovery progress.
 It may benefit species by providing valuable information to guide future conservation efforts.

 Information gathered during a review can assist in making funding decisions, consideration related to reclassifying species status, conducting interagency consultations, making permitting decisions, and determining whether to update recovery plans, and other actions under the ESA.

 This notice announces our active review of 24 species listed here that are currently federally listed as endangered:

 white-necked crow, Culebra Island giant anole, reticulated flatwoods salamander, Cahaba shiner, Cumberland elktoe, Cumberland pigtoe, finerayed pigtoe, heavy pigtoe, speckled pocketbook, cylindrical lioplax, flat pebblesnail, plicate rocksnail, round rocksnail